Pramodjena/Own-api/readme.md

-**
+## Instal npm
 - `npm init -y`

-**
-  Install all the dependencies
+  ## Install all the dependencies
 - ` npm i json-server cors json-serve`

-**
 - node index.js (start the server)

-- You can add end ponits for adding more data
+- You can add end ponits for adding more data.
-- You canm deploy it on render.com
+- You can deploy it on render.com
 - Follow these steps :

 - create a repo in github then clone it to local.